vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 Core 3: Fixture1/TestCase3
 Core 4: Fixture2/TestCase3

 These first 2 are ones we marked as parallel, and the other 2 are the ones we marked non-parallel.
-Until one of them ends, a thread won't be free to run another testcase:
+Until one of them ends, a thread won't be free to run another testcase, as proven by:
 ```c#
 ...
 [8:40:46.657 PM] Fixture2/TestCase3 end